Find Purpose as a Christian Woman Who Works in Any Role

 First, God has made known His general purposes for you as a believer—to love Him, love His people, transform into Christ’s likeness and share His love with the world.
 As you go through your daily life, you will encounter opportunities to fulfill these desires of God.
 While parenting younger children, much of this calling may be fulfilled within your family.
 Entering the empty nest season expands your opportunities to carry out God’s Kingdom purposes.

 Second, God is also preparing you for a specific purpose—your Christian calling or life’s work—to contribute to His Kingdom in a way that is personalized to your design and path as a person.
 It’s a unique intersection of your personality, values, strengths, spiritual gifts, passions, natural abilities, life experiences and the dreams He has planted in your heart.

-Seeking God’s wisdom is the best way to find purpose as an empty nester that will both fulfill His will and your heart.
+Seeking God’s wisdom is the best way to find purpose as a mom–a Christian working mom, stay-at-home mom or empty nester–that will both fulfill His will and your heart.
 James 1:5 (NIV) tells us that if we need wisdom, we should “ask God, who gives generously to all”.
 Whether you have simple questions about your day or complex questions about your life, God is always available and at work within you to reveal His purposes and to help you fulfill them.

-Below are some steps you can take to seek godly wisdom to find purpose as an empty nester or in any season and start your journey toward fulfilling His plan for your life:
+Below are some steps you can take to seek godly wisdom to find purpose as a mom in any role or season and start your journey toward fulfilling His plan for your life: